 “People get the wrong impression that when you buy a home, you’re paying a premium for title insurance and that protects you,” Clark says.
 “No!
 That insurance just protects the bank.
 Don’t rely on the title insurance the lender buys; you need your own.”

 Lenders require you to purchase lender’s title insurance.
-But a lender’s title insurance policy only safeguards the money that the bank lent you for your mortgage or refinance.
+But a lender’s title insurance policy safeguards only the money the bank lent you for your mortgage or refinance.
 It does not protect you as an individual homeowner, nor does it protect any equity you have in your home.

 Owner’s title insurance, on the other hand, is the only thing that may offer protection if someone files suit with a claim to the deed.
 It’s a very good idea to buy this policy even though you are not required to do so.